wellyshen/react-cool-starter/README.md

 ```
 .
-├── public                          # The path of the public files (server static path)
+├── build                           # The parent folder of bundled files (server side file will be placed here)
+│   └── public                      # The Express server static path
-│   ├── dist                        # All the built files will be placed into it
+│       ├── assets                  # The client side files will be placed here
 │       └── favicon.ico             # Favicon is placed in the same path with the main HTML page
 ├── src                             # App source code
 │   ├── config                      # App configuration settings
 │   │   ├── default.js              # Default settings